-I did a therapeutic transport this week, which when all goes well, looks like simply conveying a child (in airport parlance - “accompanying a minor”) from home to program.
-It's convivial, an informal responsibility.
-But because students are usually not aligned with the outcome, the therapeutic nature of these transports includes our profound accountability for providing success, despite resistance.
+I did a therapeutic teen transport this week, which when all goes well, looks like simply conveying a child (in airport parlance - “accompanying a minor”) from home to program; it's convivial, an informal responsibility.
+But because students are usually not aligned with the outcome, at all, the therapeutic nature of these transports includes our profound accountability for providing success, despite resistance.
 These transfers require empathy, respect, caution and flexibility if things go south.
 I’ve done many, and like any good Scout, transporters hope for the best but plan for the worst.
-The “worse” situation included preparing to involve the police at the local airport when the young woman screamed she’d been abducted, and having mom secreted nearby to convince the police that her daughter wasn’t being kidnapped.
+The “worse” situation included preparing to involve the police at the local airport should the young woman scream she’d been abducted, and having mom secreted nearby to convince the police that her daughter wasn’t being kidnapped.

 Parents typically fear and expect the worst.
-And it makes a cruel logic in their world, as parents have been dealing with a system that has remained precariously balanced, teetering only by their sacrifice and frequent disappointments.
+And it makes a cruel logic in their world, as parents have spent months or years dealing with a system that has remained precariously balanced, teetering only by their sacrifice and frequent disappointments.
 It is perfectly sensible for parents to warn brief visitors to their world of the gloom and turmoil that awaits.
-And it was over-estimated.
+And this time, it was over-estimated.

 We listened, we sincerely empathized and we held firm.

 She was offered a shower and to use the bathroom with a chaperone, which she simply accepted.
 Her mother allowed smoking in the house; when we arrived at the airport, we told her she must surrender the cigarettes.
 She asked if she might have one last one, we told her no and she threw them away unceremoniously.